raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 ## Arms and Armor

-Presented here is a selection of armourarmor and weapons from a variety of settings and milieus.
+Presented here is a selection of armor and weapons from a variety of settings and milieus.

 **Sample Armor Table**